Open-Quiz/api/README.md

 ### Integration Tests

-The tests are written using [Vitest](https://vitest.dev/).
-You'll notice that they are run with the `--threads false` flag.
-This is to prevent test suites from being run concurrently and attempting to access the `prisma` instant at the same time.

-We use integration tests by running a test PostgreSQL database in a docker container which is stopped after the tests have run.
+Integration tests are defined by the `@Integration` prefix in their suite descriptions.
+This allows us to perform the appropriate database cleanup after each suite has run.
+Integration tests work by running a test PostgreSQL database in a docker container which is stopped after the tests have run.
 This means we don't need to mock `prisma`, allowing us to simulate real requests and their responses.

-The tests can be run using `yarn test`.
+### Unit Tests

+Unit Tests are distinguished by the `@Unit` prefix in their suite descriptions.
+They should be used when testing parts of the API separate from other implementations.

 ### Test Coverage